Es Con Field Hokkaido: Design and features

 When designing the Es Con Field, Fighters executives saw a trend internationally that combined sports venues with other forms of entertainment to increase their overall social impact.
 With population declining and entertainment diversifying, their goal was for their new facility to provide forms of entertainment that would attract more people than just baseball fans.
 They hoped to create a new kind of ballpark concept in Japan by combining a stadium with Hokkaido's tourism, food and nature.
 Most baseball stadiums in NPB are similar in design to MLB parks of the 1980s and 90s that tended acutely separate the inside of a stadium from its outside environment.
 While MLB stadium designs continued to evolve, NPB designs stagnated and Nippon Ham hoped that Es Con Field would help to start that same evolution.

 The stadium's unconventional exterior design is the result of an attempt to combine practicality with something that would be familiar to the people of Hokkaido.
 Its large, brown, triangular roof was inspired by local barns and banya, large lodging facilities for fishermen, and its high peak is meant to be reminiscent of a traditional Hokkaido home.
 The retractable roof, only the second in Japan other than Fukuoka PayPay Dome, and the 70 m-high glass wall on the outfield-side of the stadium allow light in to help to support the natural grass.
 The 166 m-wide movable roof is one of the largest in the world and was specifically designed to withstand the weight of snow and extreme temperature differences.
 The 10,000 ton roof moves about eight centimeters per second and can open or close in 25 minutes.

 Three tiers of stands allow the stadium to accommodate 35,000 people.
 Instead of one main scoreboard, the stadium features two 16 × 86 m LED screens along the first and third baselines.
-A five-story building dubbed "Tower 11" for the number that both Yu Darvish and Shohei Ohtani wore during their tenures with the Fighters stands beyond the left field stands.
+A five-story building dubbed "Tower 11" for the number that both Yu Darvish and Shohei Ohtani wore during their tenures with the Fighters stands beyond the leftfield stands.
 The facility includes seating, a bar, an onsen hot spring sauna from which you can look out onto the field, and a hotel open year-round including on non-game days.
 While the Eagles' Rakuten Seimei Park Miyagi in Sendai features lodging accommodations onsite, Es Con Field's hotel is the first ballpark in Japan to have rooms that overlook the field, similar to the Rogers Centre in Toronto, Canada.
-It has twelve rooms capable of accommodating a total of 54 people Behind center the center and right field stands is a brewpub and a children's playground, respectively.
+It has twelve rooms capable of accommodating a total of 54 people Behind the center and rightfield stands are a brewpub and a children's playground, respectively.